 Presently, the GG TF has 27 members.
-Members represent nine Range State (including one observer Range State), five Observer Organisations, the Data Centre and the AEWA Secretariat.
-Ms. Iben Hove Sørensen is coordinating the GG TF.
-One Range State is still to nominate official representatives in the GG TF but has agreed to provide the data necessary for the AFMP process.
+Members represent nine Range States (including one observer Range State), four observer organisations, the EGMP Data Centre and the AEWA Secretariat.
+Iben Hove Sørensen was coordinating the GG TF from 2020 to 2023 and was succeeded by Malin Åhl in early 2024.
+One Range State is still to nominate official representatives to the GG TF but has agreed to provide the data necessary for the AFMP process.

 Details of the current membership of the GG TF are indicated in Annex 1 to this document.
-In line with the Terms of Reference, the nomination of additional members to the Task Force is at the discretion of the National Government Representative of each Range State, observer organisations and the Coordinator of the Task Force.
+In line with the Terms of Reference, the nomination of additional members to the Task Force is at the discretion of the National

+Government Representative of each Range State, observer organisations and the Coordinator of the Task Force.